bscheiman/bscheiman.Common.Aspnet/readme.txt

 - If the main key isn't a string, use the whole enchilada: TrackingDbContext<TUser, TRole, TKey, TUserLogin, TUserRole, TUserClaim>

 2. Application_Start / Global.asax.cs
-- Call: GlobalAsaxManager.Config<YourContext>(this, true, builder => { });
+- Call: GlobalAsaxManager.Config<YourContext, AnyController>(this, true, builder => { });

 3. Add markdown.css & markdown-email.css to project root, build action => Content
-These files are used for styling Markdown controllers & e-mail templates, respectively
+These files are used for styling Markdown controllers & e-mail templates, respectively-